-The standard IoT Central endpoints for device connectivity are accessible using public URLs.
+The standard IoT Central endpoints for device connectivity are accessed using public URLs.
 Any device with a valid identity can connect to your IoT Central application from any location.

 Use private endpoints to limit and secure device connectivity to your IoT Central application and only allow access through your private virtual network.

 Private endpoints use private IP addresses from a virtual network address space to connect your devices privately to your IoT Central application.
 Network traffic between devices on the virtual network and the IoT platform traverses the virtual network and a private link on the Microsoft backbone network, eliminating exposure on the public internet.

 To learn more about Azure Virtual Networks, see: